Tarun-032/Med-U-bot/README.md

-# AI Diagnostic Model for Healthcare Chat
+# Med-U-Web an AI Diagnostic Model for Healthcare

 ## Overview